-The Tennessee College of Applied Technology Hohenwald serves as a premier provider for workforce development in the State of Tennessee.
-The Colleges fulfills the mission by:
+The Tennessee Colleges of Applied Technology continue to serve as the premier providers for workforce development throughout the State of Tennessee.
+The Colleges fulfill this mission by:

-- Providing competency-based training through superior quality, traditional and distance learning instruction methods that qualify completers for employment and job advancement. - Contributing to the economic and community development of the communities served by training and retraining employed/unemployed workers. - Ensuring that programs and services are economical and accessible to residents. - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.
+- Providing competency-based training through superior quality, traditional and distance learning instruction methods that qualify completers for employment and job advancement. - Contributing to the economic and community development of the communities served by training and retraining employed/unemployed workers. - Ensuring that programs and services are economical and accessible to all residents of Tennessee. - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.

-TCAT Hohenwald Purpose
+TCAT Purpose

-The purpose of Tennessee College of Applied Technology Hohenwald curricula is to provide instruction whereby individuals may be trained or retrained for employment, and to upgrade skills and knowledge of employed workers.
-Each program offered will assist the student in acquiring the skills, knowledge, understanding, and attitudes, which contribute to proficiency and competency in his or her chosen field.
+The purpose of Tennessee Colleges of Applied Technology's curricula is to provide instruction whereby individuals may be trained or retrained for employment, and to upgrade skills and knowledge of employed workers.
+Each program offered will assist the student in acquiring the skills, knowledge, understanding, and attitudes which contribute to proficiency and competency in his or her chosen field.

-The College fulfills this purpose by providing training through four types of programs:
+The Colleges fulfill this purpose by providing training through four types of programs:

-- 1. Full-Time Preparatory programs are designed to prepare persons for employment in specific or closely related occupations.
+- I. Full-Time Preparatory programs are designed to prepare persons for employment in specific or closely related occupations.
 These programs are offered on a six-hour per day basis.
-The length of programs can vary depending upon the requirements of the occupation. - 2.
+The length of programs can vary depending upon the requirements of the occupation. - II.
 Part-Time Preparatory programs are designed to prepare persons for employment in specific or closely related occupations.
 The part-time preparatory program is offered on less than full-time basis.
 Length of training ranges from a few months to four years depending upon the entrance requirements of the occupation.
-Part-time is classified as any hours less than 30 per week. - 3.
+Part-time is classified as any hours less than 30 per week. - III.
 Supplemental programs are designed to assist employed workers to improve or upgrade skills and increase technical knowledge necessary for present employment or to acquire new skills and knowledge for a higher level of employment.
 The length of supplementary courses varies from two to several weeks.

-- Content of the courses is determined by the specific needs of the members of the class.
-Time and frequency of meetings are arranged according to the convenience of the group for which the class is organized. - 4.
+Content of the courses is determined by the specific needs of the members of the class.
+Time and frequency of meetings are arranged according to the convenience of the group for which the class is organized. - IV.
 Special Industry and Public Service programs are offered to business and industry upon their request.
 These classes can be conducted in the College or place of employment of the class members.
 Specialized and intensified courses to meet specific requirements of industry may be offered when the need arises.